zzzprojects/docs/entityframework-extensions.net/pages/documentations/events/pre-bulk-merge.md

 [Try it in EF Core](https://dotnetfiddle.net/SK2Prc) | [Try it in EF6](https://dotnetfiddle.net/YsLVnQ)

-In the `PreBulkMerge` event, the `CreatedDate` for new customers and `ModifiedDate` property for existing customers is set to `DateTime.Now` before the data is merged into the database.
+In the `PreBulkMerge` event, the `CreatedDate` for new customers and the `ModifiedDate` property for existing customers are set to `DateTime.Now` before the data is merged into the database.